Book a free strategy call — pick a time that works for you Book Now →

 Do you have access to my credentials?

-No. Credentials are stored in Composio’s encrypted vault.
-The agent authenticates through OAuth middleware.
+No. Credentials are stored in an encrypted file-based keyring on your server.
+The agent authenticates through Gog OAuth.
 We configure the connections but never see or store your passwords or tokens.

 How does the kill switch work?

-One click revokes all OAuth tokens through Composio, stops the agent container, and blocks all outbound API access.
+One click revokes all Gog OAuth tokens, stops the OpenClaw gateway service, and blocks all outbound API access.
 It’s tested during deployment to confirm it works before your agent goes live.

 Do you security-harden Mac Mini deployments too?

 Yes.
-Mac Mini deployments get the same 14-point framework adapted for macOS: application sandboxing, firewall configuration, Composio OAuth, kill switch, and tool allowlists.
-The Docker-specific points are adapted to macOS equivalents.
+Mac Mini deployments get the same 9-point framework adapted for macOS: application sandboxing, firewall configuration, Gog OAuth, kill switch, and SOUL.md security rules.
+The server-specific points are adapted to macOS equivalents.

 Security Hardening Included